apolloclark/apn-blog/README.md

 WARNING: LAUNCHING THIS WILL COST YOU MONEY

-This is a fully end-to-end encrypted, auto-scaling, AWS Multi-tier webstack, with ELK metrics and log monitoring, integrating osquery, and multiple AWS security features.
+This is a fully end-to-end encrypted, auto-scaling, AWS Multi-tier LAMP webstack, with ELK metrics and log monitoring, integrating osquery, and multiple AWS security features.
 It enables groups to deploy a fully secured web stack, and perform threat hunting.
 It is deployed with: